Select Page

 What basic information should an inventory list display?

-It’s important to note that different businesses keep track of different statistics.
+Different businesses keep track of different statistics.
 For example, a business that manufactures products in-house needs to track the input and output of raw materials.
-On the other hand, a business that uses chemicals needs to keep track of how much chemicals they use and how much they dispose of.
+On the other hand, a business that uses chemicals needs to keep track of how much they use and how much they dispose of.

-With that being said, there’s a few key statistics that every inventory list template should include.
+With that being said, there are a few key statistics that every inventory list template should include:

 An example of an inventory list template